 Ireland's Ancient East

-Explore 5000 years of history from Green Isle Hotel, perfectly located to explore Ireland's Ancient East.
+Explore 5000 years of history from the Green Isle Hotel, the perfect location to explore Ireland's Ancient East.

 Trinity College is one of the most visited sites in Dublin and it is really worth it!
-Founded by Queen Elizabeth I 1592 for male protestant students only, it is still used for accommodation and studying.
 By visiting the famous Old Library, you can see the Book of Kells and the Long Room that includes tons of books and one of four original medieval Brian Boru harps!
 Take a look around and enjoy the old buildings that are filled with stories about wisdom and friendship, failing and rivalry.

 Take a break in Dublin’s old Temple Bar Quarter, home of arts, fashion and drinking.
 On the weekends, stroll around the book market and have lunch in a pub.

 Malahide Castle was built by the Talbot family and they extended the 12th century building constantly.
 Nowadays the Castle is open to the public and every hour there is a guided tour showing the oldest parts of the Castle and giving interesting facts about living in this building.
 Also the Dining Hall includes the famous painting of the ‘Battle of the Boinne’ that the Talbots supported.